Amazon Elastic Compute Cloud ( Amazon EC2 )

 - An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
 With it, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.

-- You need to associate an Elastic IP address with your instance to enable communication with the internet.
+- If you have not enabled auto-assign public IP address for your instance, you need to associate an Elastic IP address with your instance to enable communication with the internet.

 - An Elastic IP address is for use in a specific region only.